 Options are unfortunately limited.

 If you choose to stay on the Standard Variable Tariff, you will likely face an increase again in Spring.
 However this still looks to be cheaper than the fixed price deals available on the market.

 If you choose a fixed price deal, you’ll pay more over the winter.
-When the price cap increases in April it’s likely if you switch now you’ll pay more in the summer too.
+Even with the price cap increasing in April, the fixed deals are likely to still be more expensive.

 Standard Variable Rates currently look like the best option, however if you prefer to fix this is an option but bear in mind it’ll be more expensive at least in the short term.

 Failing energy suppliers

 Several energy suppliers have gone bust in previous weeks.
 This is due to them being financially unable to operate in the current turbulent market.
 Many more are predicted to cease trading in the coming weeks and months.

 Customers are protected by Ofgem when a supplier goes out of business so there’s really no need to worry.
 If your supplier fails, you’ll be appointed a new supplier, known as the Supplier of Last Resort.
 They’ll move you to their Standard Variable Tariff and ensure you have a continuous supply.